 Distribute to clients

-Teams has clients available for web, desktop (Windows and Mac), and mobile (Android, iOS, and Windows Phone).
+Teams has clients available for web, desktop (Windows and Mac), and mobile (Android and iOS).
 These clients all require an active internet connection and do not support an offline mode.
-To get the latest details on the functionality and methods of distribution of each of these clients, check out our topic to Get clients for Teams
+To get the latest details on the functionality and methods of distribution of each of these clients, check out our topic to Get clients for Teams.

-The setup file for the Teams client is an executable file that can be downloaded by administrators and end users from the Teams downloads page.
-End users on desktops can install the application if they have the appropriate privileges.
+The setup file for the Teams client is an executable file that can be downloaded by admins and end users from the Teams downloads page.
+Educators and students on desktops can install the application if they have the appropriate privileges.
 IT Admins can also distribute the installer and through their existing client distribution tools.